TomLucasakaTGeek/Argo_GitOps/README.md

-<h1>Documentation of Codebase</h1>
+#Documentation of Codebase

-<h2>Project Topic:- Dockerizing a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manage its release process with Argo Rollouts.<h2>
+##Project Topic:- Dockerizing a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manage its release process with Argo Rollouts.

+Prerequisites:-
+ - Experience with Git commands and GitHub platform.
+ - Containerization using Docker and a container registry like Docker Hub.
+ - Familiarity with Kuberentes Concepts like - Pods, Services, Deployments and Clusters.
+ - Basics of GitOps tools like Argo CD and Argo Rollouts

+--

 Step 1:- Creating a Git repository that hosts our code
  - includes a Source directory for web application.